Zero Tolerance Suspensions

-- a copy of the suspension, including 10-day permit if eligible becoming effective 12 hours after the stop;
+- a copy of the suspension, including a 10-day permit if eligible becoming effective 12 hours after the stop;

 - the driver’s license of the person receiving the suspension;

-- an affidavit stating the officer’s grounds for belief that the person was under the age of 21 and was driving or in actual physical control of a motor vehicle with any breath-alcohol level;
+- an affidavit stating the officer’s grounds for believing that the person was under the age of 21 and was driving or in actual physical control of a motor vehicle with any breath-alcohol level;

 - the results of any breath test or an affidavit stating that a breath test was requested by a law enforcement officer or correctional officer and that the person refused to submit to the test;